haesleinhuepf/bia-bob/README.md

 pip install bia-bob
 ```

+Create an OpenAI API Key and add it to your environment variables as explained on [this page](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).

 ## Development

 If you want to contribute to `bia-bob`, you can install it in development mode like this: